-Designed for non-native speakers of English.
-Focuses on increasing fluency and accuracy in using English grammatical forms at the advanced level in speaking and writing for academic purposes.
-Prerequisite: Successful completion of ENL 075G Intermediate ESOL Grammar for Academics, Advanced English language proficiency, ESOL Level C, or CPT placement into WR 115 Introduction to College Writing.
+Designed for English language learners.
+Students focus on increasing fluency and accuracy in using English grammatical forms at the advanced level in speaking and writing for academic purposes.
+Recommended: Successful completion of ENL 075G Intermediate ESOL Grammar for Academics or advanced English language proficiency.

-ENL 085S Introduction to College Lectures and Note-taking (3 class brs/wk, 3 cr)
+ENL 085S Introduction to College Lectures and Note-taking

 Designed for English language learners.
 Students learn note-taking and listening skills in an academic environment in order to increase understanding of college lectures, presentations, videos, and class discussions.
-Prerequisite: ESOL high Level B, high intermediate English language proficiency, or higher.
+Recommended: High intermediate or advanced English language proficiency